katepz/life-in-the-lido-lane/README.md

 ### Typography

 ADLaM Disply is used for headings and ABeeZee is used for text.
 ABeeZee is a clean and modern sans-serif font designed for easy readability.
 It features simple straightforward design with slightly rounded edges.
 Overall, it is a user-friendly attractive font that can enhance readability.
-Paired with ADLaM Display it createsan accessible typography system.
+Paired with ADLaM Display it creates an accessible typography system.

 ### Accessibility Considerations
 Careful consideration given to colour palette, see the section above.
 Images have alt text attributes and aria labelling means that screen readers will be able to access the site.

 ### Database Planning

-In order to facilitate ease of implementation of current and future possible features the following ERD was developed for this project.
+In order to facilitate ease of implementation of current and future features the following ERD was developed for this project.
 The tables headed with a green cell are for Must Have features, peach cells are for Should Have features and yellow cells are for Could Have features.
 All but one of these has been used in the initial sprint.
 The VisitList model may be implemented in a future sprint.

 ![Database ERD](static/images/readme/erd1.JPG)